-Khoso Baluch - Mr. Baluch has served as a Director since July 2022.
+Khoso Baluch - Mr. Baluch has served as a director since over July 2022.
 He has over 36 years of experience across global geographies in the biopharmaceutical industry.
-Since 2012, he has served as an independent director of Poxel S.A., a French publicly traded biotech company, and chairs its compensation committee.
-He has also served as the Chairman of the Board for Da Volterra, a French privately held company, since December 2021.
-From 2016 to 2021, Mr. Baluch served as the Chief Executive Officer and Board member of CorMedix, Inc., a publicly traded pharmaceutical company in the US.
+He serves on Relevant Bio, a private US company, as a member of the board of directors since February 2024 and Longeveron, a US public company, as a member of the board of directors since June 2023.
+Since 2012, he has served as an independent director of Poxel S.A.
+(OTC: PXXLF), a French publicly traded biotech company, and chairs its compensation committee and as of March 2023 became Chairman.
+He also served as the Chairman of the Board for Da Volterra, a French privately held company, from December 2021 until November 2022.
+From 2016 to 2021, Mr. Baluch served as the Chief Executive Officer and a member of the board of directors of CorMedix, Inc. (Nasdaq: CRMD), a publicly traded pharmaceutical company in the United States.
 Mr. Baluch also held various senior positions at UCB, S.A. between January 2008 to April 2016, including Senior Vice President and President Europe, Middle East & Africa.
-Prior to joining UCB, Mr. Baluch worked for Eli Lilly and Company for 24 years, holding international positions spanning Europe, the Middle East and the United States in general management, business development, market access and product leadership.
+Prior to joining UCB, Mr. Baluch worked for Eli Lilly and Company (NYSE: LLY) for 24 years, holding international positions spanning Europe, the Middle East and the United States in general management, business development, market access and product leadership.
 Mr. Baluch holds a B.S. in Aeronautical Engineering from City University London and an MBA from Cranfield School of Management.
-We believe Mr. Baluch is qualified to serve on our Board because of his business expertise and significant executive management experience in the pharmaceutical industry.
+We believe Mr. Baluch is qualified to serve as on our Board due to his business expertise and significant executive management experience in the pharmaceutical industry.

-James Neal - Mr. Neal has served as a Director since July 2022.
+James Neal - Mr. Neal has served as a director since July 2022.
 He brings more than 25 years of experience forming and maximizing business and technology collaborations globally and in bringing novel products and technologies to market.
-Mr. Neal served as the Chief Executive Officer and Director of XOMA from December 2016 until his retirement in January 2023.
+Mr. Neal served as the Chief Executive Officer and member of the board of directors of XOMA Corporation (Nasdaq: XOMA) ("XOMA") from December 2016 until his retirement in January 2023.
 Mr. Neal joined XOMA in 2009 as its Vice President, Business Development.
 Prior to joining XOMA, Mr. Neal was Acting Chief Executive Officer of Entelos, Inc. a leading biosimulation company.
 Previously, in 2007, Entelos acquired Iconix Biosciences, a privately held company where Mr. Neal served as Chief Executive Officer and established multi-year collaborations with Bristol-Myers Squibb, Abbott Labs, Eli Lilly and the U.S. Food and Drug Administration.
 While Executive Vice President of Incyte Genomics from 1999 to 2002, he led the global commercial activities with pharmaceutical company collaborators and partners including Pfizer, Aventis and Schering-Plough, as well as sales, marketing and business development activities for the company.
 Earlier, he was associated with Monsanto Company in positions of increasing responsibility.
-Mr. Neal also serves on the Board of Directors of Palisade Bio, Inc., a clinical-stage biopharmaceutical company, and Monterey Bio, a special purpose acquisition company.
+Mr. Neal also serves on the Board of Directors of Akari Therapeutics, a pre-clinical stage biopharmaceutical company.
 Mr. Neal earned his B.S. in Biology and his M.S. in Genetics and Plant Breeding from the University of Manitoba, Canada, and holds an Executive MBA degree from Washington University in St. Louis, Missouri.
 We believe Mr. Neal is qualified to serve on our Board because of his business expertise and significant executive management experience in the pharmaceutical industry.